 Informational Note: The term "fully-qualified domain name" is not well defined.
-In [RFC1034] it also called an absolute domain name, and the two terms are associated in [RFC1535].
+In [RFC1034] it is also called an absolute domain name, and the two terms are associated in [RFC1535].
 The earliest use of the term can be found in [RFC1123].
 References to those older specifications ought not to be construed as limiting the characters of a fully-qualified domain name to the ASCII range; for example, [RFC5890] mentions that a fully-qualified domain name can contain one or more U-labels.

-Interoperability Note: Domainparts that are IP addresses might not be accepted by other services for the sake of server-to-server communication, and domainparts that are unqualified hostnames cannot be used on public networks because they are resolvable only on a local network.
+Interoperability Note: Domainparts that are IP addresses might not be accepted by other services for the purpose of server-to-server communication, and domainparts that are unqualified hostnames cannot be used on public networks because they are resolvable only on a local network.

 If the domainpart includes a final character considered to be a label separator (dot) by [RFC1034], this character MUST be stripped from the domainpart before the JID of which it is a part is used for the purpose of routing an XML stanza, comparing against another JID, or constructing an XMPP URI or IRI [RFC5122].
-In particular, the character MUST be stripped before any other canonicalization steps are taken.
+In particular, such a character MUST be stripped before any other canonicalization steps are taken.

-In general, the content of a domainpart is an Internationalized Domain Name ("IDN") as described in the specifications for Internationalized Domain Names in Applications (commonly called "IDNA2008") [RFC5890], and a domainpart is an "IDNA-aware domain name slot".
-The following rules apply to a domainpart that consists of a fully-qualified domain name:
+In general, the content of a domainpart is an Internationalized Domain Name ("IDN") as described in the specifications for Internationalized Domain Names in Applications (commonly called "IDNA2008"), and a domainpart is an "IDNA-aware domain name slot" as defined in [RFC5890].